- Home

 - How to reduce your water bills

-The average UK household’s annual water bill for the tax year 2023/24 is forecast to be £448, so it’s worth exploring ways you might be able to keep costs down.
+The average household’s annual water bill in England an Wales is set to increase by £157 over the next five years, so it’s worth exploring ways you might be able to keep costs down.

 Consider changing the way you pay for water